 Here are some simple tips to bring organization to the forefront of your family’s daily schedule and help your days run a little more smoothly.

-1. Family chore jar
+1. Family Chore Jar

 This tactic works exceptionally well for families with younger children.
 I have three children under the age of 5 and they view this as a “game.”
 And hey, I’m willing to soak up that approach as long as it will last!
-Each Sunday, we put all of the household chores into a jar, and each day I let the kids take turns pulling out one chore at a time, three times each.
+Each Sunday, we put all of the household chores into a jar.
+Then, each day I let the kids take turns pulling out one chore at a time, three times each.
 In our house, this means 9 chores are getting done every single day (in addition to the 20 other things I’m doing daily!).

 Since there is a slight age gap between my twins and my toddler, I keep separate jars.
 The twins’ jar includes things like: carrying the dirty clothes bins to the laundry room, using the smaller portion of the vacuum cleaner to clean cracks and crevices, or watering the house plants.
-My toddler’s jar contains tasks that are a little simpler, like picking up legos, helping “throw” clothes into the washer, or placing dishes that are handed to him into the dishwasher.
+My toddler’s jar contains tasks that are a little simpler, like picking up Legos, helping “throw” clothes into the washer, or placing dishes that are handed to him into the dishwasher.

-2. Oversized communal calendar
+2. Oversized Communal Calendar

 As cliché as this sounds, it really works.
 You’ll never miss a thing.
 While I love having my week’s plans on my iPhone or having Alexa tell me what I can expect for the day, there’s nothing quite like looking at a month’s view calendar.
 It’s also a fun idea to get colorful post-its and designate each color to specific events or activities.
 If your children are still learning their days of the week, it’s fun for them to see what is coming up that they can look forward to.
 At our house, pink post-its mean vacation, blue means pre-k days, yellow means activity night, green means school function and the list goes on… It’s a great way to stay on schedule as a family.

-3. Plan those meals
+3. Plan those Meals